vendu/hack/README.md

-# hack
-hack is a project to create an FPGA-based computer platform
+This directory is a catch-all for some ideas for an FPGA-based computer platform.
+At the moment, it is represented here for informational purposes only.

+Have fun,

+/* vendu */